Phantom Theater: Ride

-The riders encounter the usher again who guides them into the auditorium where the show is about to begin.
-In the auditorium, riders view a large Pepper's ghost display of the performers doing their respective acts.
-Maestro plays music on an organ in the orchestra pit, Houdelini levitates high above the stage, Hilda Bovine sings on top of a castle tower, and the Great Garbanzo launches himself out of a cannon across the room and crashes into a wall.
-The cars move out of the auditorium where they are greeted by Maestro, who forbids to let the riders leave the theater.
-The riders enter the prop room where they are welcomed by a talking gargoyle.
-The cars pass by many bizarre sights such as an Egyptian sarcophagus which opens to reveal a wailing mummy inside, a giant mouse that pops up from behind a stack of crates in front of a terrified cat, and a talking Roman centurion statue with projected face.
-The riders are then taken into the theater's boiler room, where they come face-to-face with a coal-burning furnace.
-One of the two boilermen opens the doors of the furnace as the cars pass by and the riders are blasted with hot air.
-The cars then return to the loading station where the guests disembark their vehicles and exit down a hallway.
-As guests leave the ride building, Maestro is heard one more time, telling the riders that even though they've escaped the theater, "[they'll] be back".
+Larry reappeared to guide riders to the auditorium where the show was about to begin.
+In the auditorium, riders viewed a large Pepper's ghost display of the performers doing their respective acts.
+Maestro played music on an organ in the orchestra pit, Houdelini levitated high above the stage, Hilda Bovine sang on top of a castle tower, and the Great Garbanzo launched himself out of a cannon across the room, crashing into a wall.
+Upon leaving the auditorium, Maestro appeared and forbade riders to leave the theater.
+Riders then entered the prop room where they were welcomed by a talking gargoyle.
+The cars passed by many bizarre sights such as an Egyptian sarcophagus, which opened to reveal a wailing mummy inside and blasting riders with cool air.
+Other sights included a giant mouse that popped up from behind a stack of crates in front of a terrified cat, as well as a Roman centurion statue that used a projected face as it spoke to riders.

+The riders were then taken into the theater's boiler room, where they came face-to-face with a coal-burning furnace.
+One of the two boilermen opened the doors of the furnace, and riders were blasted with hot air as they passed by.
+The cars then returned to the loading station where riders exited the vehicles.
+As guests walked out of the building, Maestro could be heard one last time telling riders that despite escaping the theater, they would be back.

 Phantom Theater Encore

-In celebration of the park's 50th anniversary in 2022, Kings Island introduced a new live stage show based on Phantom Theater called Phantom Theater Encore, which plays at Kings Island Theater.
-The show debuted on June 4, 2022, and combines elements such as musical numbers, acrobatics, and puppetry.
-There's also an exhibit in the lobby displaying props from the attraction, concept art from R&R Creative, and a scale model of the ride's layout.
+In celebration of the park's 50th anniversary in 2022, Kings Island introduced a new live stage show based on Phantom Theater called Phantom Theater Encore, which played at Kings Island Theater.
+The show debuted on June 4, 2022, and combined elements such as musical numbers, acrobatics, and puppetry.
+There was also an exhibit in the lobby displaying props from the attraction, concept art from R&R Creative, and a scale model of the ride's layout.

 Phantom Theater: Opening Nightmare (2026)

 On August 28, 2025, Kings Island announced Phantom Theater: Opening Nightmare, a spiritual successor to the original 1992 attraction.
 Scheduled to debut in spring 2026, the ride is designed by Sally Dark Rides as both a homage to Phantom Theater’s characters and themes and a modernization with new technology and storyline.
 Boo Blasters on Boo Hill, which had operated in the same building since 2010, closed on September 1, 2025 to make way for the project.

 The storyline centers on Maestro preparing for a performance when a lightning strike scatters enchanted "ghost notes" from his organ.
 Guests ride in opera box–themed vehicles and use "spellbound flashlights" to recapture the notes so the show can begin.
-According to park materials, the attraction will feature 26 interactive scenes with multi-sensory effects and Easter eggs referencing the original ride.
+According to park materials, the attraction features 26 interactive scenes with multi-sensory effects and Easter eggs referencing the original ride.